amaroom/commandbox-amazon/lib/readme.txt

-Place libraries for you app here and they will be added to the build.
+Place libraries for your app here and they will be added to the build.